-You can book your ferry to Dry Tortugas here.
-Be advised that ferries to Dry Tortugas can book up well in advance, so make sure to plan for your visit ahead of your trip to Florida.
+Be advised that ferries to Dry Tortugas can be booked up well in advance, so make sure to plan for your visit ahead of your trip to the Florida Keys.

 Camping at Dry Tortugas is available, although campers will need to bring all their own supplies including fresh water.
 No public showers are available for campers at Dry Tortugas.

 Biscayne National Park

 Encompassing 172,971 acres in South Florida, Biscayne National Park is predominantly a water-based park, covering 95% of its area.
 This makes it an ideal destination for exploring by boat.
 This wonderful park safeguards one of the largest reef systems worldwide.

 There is no shortage of exciting activities to enjoy at Biscayne National Park, such as taking a stroll along the Convoy Point Jetty Walk trail, admiring the stunning lighthouse at Boca Chita Key, or exploring Adams Key and beyond.

 For water lovers, kayaking or paddle boarding in Jones Lagoon is a must-do experience.
 Additionally, the park offers ample opportunities to go fishing, snorkeling, and diving, and observe the captivating marine life.